A Florida real estate exam prep app should prepare you for the Florida exam, not a national average of fifty states. That is the whole job.

 Is the $39.99 a subscription?

 This page explains the Pass Florida app from the perspective of a Florida sales associate candidate, not a generic app shopper.
-The claims above are organized around the parts of the Florida exam that tend to decide pass or fail: Florida-specific law, application-level scenarios, math, EXCEPT/NOT wording, timed endurance, and weak-area diagnosis.
-Competitor references are used only to clarify fit, not to claim every student needs the same product.
+The claims are organized around the parts of the exam that decide pass or fail: Florida-specific law, application-level scenarios, math, EXCEPT/NOT wording, timed endurance, and weak-area diagnosis.
+Competitor references clarify fit only, not a claim that every student needs the same product.

-Product note.
-Pass Florida is our Florida-specific exam prep app.
-This page describes our own product, so the relationship is direct and disclosed.
-We do not claim to use copied exam questions, guarantee passage, or rely on fake reviews.
+Pass Florida is our Florida-specific exam prep app, so the relationship is direct and disclosed.
+We do not claim to use copied exam questions, guarantee passage, or replace the required pre-license course.
+The app price and App Store listing were re-checked on June 25, 2026; the Pearson VUE fee was last verified May 31, 2026.
+Both can change, so confirm current figures before relying on them.